Graham Henry: All Blacks

-Record by country

 Personal life

 Henry met his wife Raewyn at university.
-She has also coached first class sports teams – the Auckland and Welsh netball teams.
+She was head coach of the Wales national netball team.
 They reside in Waiheke Island, and have three children.

 Henry was made a Knight Companion of the New Zealand Order of Merit (KNZM) in the 2012 New Year Honours, for services to rugby.

 In 2020, he was the coach for the Match Fit squad, an old-boys team of former All Blacks for a one-off game against Barbarians.
 On the show, he admitted that he should not have taken the role as the Lions coach while being the Welsh coach in 2001.
 After the tour, he developed depression.
 He had recovered after leaving the Welsh coaching job in 2002, but also helped him cope with the loss at the 2007 World Cup.
 In 2021/22, he reprised the role in season 2.
 He, the late Va'aiga Tuigamala and Brad Mika were the only Auckland-based members in season 2.